Kenyans Living Abroad

 What are the taxes exempted and what legislation supports the exemption?

-Returning residents are exempt from payment of Import Duty, Excise Duty, VAT and IDF.
-The following are the legal provisions for the exemption of the said taxes.
+Returning residents are exempt from payment of Import Duty, Excise Duty, Value Added Tax (VAT), and Import Declaration Fee (IDF).
+The following are the legal provisions for the exemption of the said taxes:

 What goods are covered under the exemption regime for returning residents?

-3. One motor vehicle, (excluding buses and minibuses of seating capacity of more than 13 passengers and load carrying vehicles of load carrying capacity exceeding two tonnes) which the passenger has personally owned and used outside a Partner State for at least twelve months (excluding the period of the voyage in the case of shipment)
+3. One motor vehicle (excluding buses and minibuses of seating capacity of more than 13 passengers and load-carrying vehicles of capacity exceeding two tonnes) which the passenger has personally owned and used outside Kenya for at least twelve months (excluding the period of the voyage in the case of shipment).

 Any conditions to be met for qualification of exemption as a returning resident?

-For qualification of exemption as a returning resident, the following are the conditions:
+For qualification of exemption as a returning resident, the following conditions apply:

-2. Demonstration that the person is returning to Kenya
+2. Demonstration that the person is permanently changing residence by returning to Kenya — passport entry endorsement.

 3. In the case of a motor vehicle, evidence of ownership and usage of the motor vehicle for at least twelve months.